 Nintendo Switch Lite release date

-The Nintendo Switch Lite will be released September 20 around the world.
-This ensures it'll be out in time for the Christmas shopping season, where we expect it will be seriously popular along with the regular Nintendo Switch which has been the most in-demand gaming console for the last few years now.
+The Nintendo Switch Lite was released September 20 around the world.
+This ensured it was out in time for the Christmas shopping season, where we expect it will be seriously popular along with the regular Nintendo Switch which has been the most in-demand gaming console for the last few years now.

 And while we don't see the Nintendo Switch Lite price dropping any time this year, you could hope to see some discounted software bundled in around Black Friday.